 However, the most excellent test comes in our witness.
 When others see our lives, are they able to call us Christian?
 “The disciples were first called Christians in Antioch.”
 These disciples were called Christians!
 Perhaps the word Christian should only be used by others to describe you, instead of using it to describe yourself.
 Apparently, these Antioch believers thought like, talked like, and acted in a manner that reminded their contemporaries of Jesus Christ.
 It was originally meant as a form of mockery, but they were indeed followers of the crucified Galilean.

-So, what does it means to be a Christian?
+So, what does it mean to be a Christian?

 Christians know their forgiveness of sins was paid for with the shed blood of the Savior and their new life is made possible because of the Resurrection.

 Speaking with one of the most religious men of his day, Jesus told Nicodemus “You must be born again” (John 3:7).
 The Early Church taught this by concepts of repentance and faith.

 A person must repent; change your mind about the nature of God, sin, and self.
 The Apostle Paul sums it up rather boldly when he says “Nevertheless the solid foundation of God stands, having this seal: The Lord knows those who are His.
 And, Let everyone who names the name of Christ depart from iniquity” (2 Timothy 2:19).
 Repent!
 Turn away from your sin!

 Sincere faith must be placed in Jesus Christ as Lord.
 Genuine repentance and saving faith cannot be separated, for “faith without works is dead” (James 2:26).
 Repentance is turning from sin and faith is turning to the Lord.
 As a person responds to the Gospel with repentance and faith, a child of God is born again and, “if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5:17).